dashingsoft/pyarmor/README.md

 If there is no solution, for technical issue, click here to [report an issue](https://github.com/dashingsoft/pyarmor/issues) according to the issue template, for business and security issue send email to <pyarmor@163.com>.

+## Release Plan

+In order to improve security and support Python 3.11, there are significant changes in the next major version PyArmor 8.0

+As the plan, PyArmor 8.0 release date is about 2023-03-01 (March 1, 2023)

+The main features for PyArmor 8.0

+* Support Python 3.11+
+* BCC mode for x86_64 and arm64, the enhancement of spp mode, Irreversible
+* RFT mode, rename function/method/class/variable/argument, Irreversible
+* Customize error message of runtime and localize message

+The scheduled features for PyArmor 8.0+ (not released with 8.0)

+* BCC mode for armv7 and x86
+* Support Python 3.12

+As the plan PyArmor status will be stable by the end of 2024 (Dec.
+31, 2024)

+### New EULA

+The big changes of EULA for PyArmor 8.0+

+* For non-profit usage, one license is OK.
+* For commercial usage, one product one license.

+There are 2 license modes for PyArmor 8.0+

+* pyarmor-basic, one license price 52$
+* pyarmor-pro, one license price 89$

+The main differences for each mode

+* pyarmor-pro, there is 2 irreversible obfuscation methods: BCC, RFT mode
+* pyarmor-basic, no BCC and RFT mode
+* pyarmor trial version, the file size is limited

+The old license could be upgraded to pyarmor-basic without extra fee following new EULA.
+For old personal license, it need provide the product name bind to pyarmor-basic for commercial usage.